shnist/devart-template/project_code/app/README.md

 Spins up an emulator instance for the App.
 You may need to create an [Android Virtual Device first](http://developer.android.com/tools/devices/index.html) first.

+## Remote debuggin
+If you want to remote debug on the emulator, open up your Chrome browser and in a new tab type `chrome://inspect`.
+It should come up under devices.

 ## Get the App started in the browser during development

 Simple run `grunt` =)